EducationalTestingService/skll/doc/run_experiment.rst

 List of dicts containing parameters you want to have fixed for each learner in :ref:`learners` list.
 Any empty ones will be ignored (and the defaults will be used).
-If values are assigned to the same parameters in :ref:`param_grids` and :ref:`fixed_parameters`, an exception will be raised (unless the values turn out to be the same).
-Furthermore, since default parameter grids can be used either by not specifying parameter grids at all or by specifying blank lists for specific parameter grids corresponding to different learners (i.e., in cases where you want to use default parameter grids for some learners, but for others you want to specify the parameter grids yourself), there is a potential for conflicts between fixed parameters and default parameter grid values that are not obvious initially.
-When such conflicts arise, the fixed parameter values will take precedence and a warning will be logged.
+If :ref:`grid_search` is ``True``, there is a potential for conflict with specified/default parameter grids and fixed parameters.

 The default fixed parameters (beyond those that scikit-learn sets) are: